 How to Bulk Import Products in Shopify using BulkFlow

-So now you have well-prepared your product files, let’s discover 6 easy steps to import products to Shopify!
+So now you have well-prepared your product files, let’s discover 6 easy steps to import products to Shopify.

 In short, here’s how to bulk import products to Shopify using BulkFlow: